Configuration (oakapp.toml)

 App Metadata

-identifier- name of the app in Java-like format (with dots as separators; e.g.,com.my_company.my_app)com.luxonisnamespace is reserved for official appscom.examplenamespace is is not recommended for production apps
+identifier- name of the app in Java-like format (with dots as separators; e.g.,com.my_company.my_app)com.luxonisnamespace is reserved for official appscom.examplenamespace is not recommended for production apps

 app_version- version of the app in formatmajor.minor.patch(e.g.,1.0.0)